ElementsProject/lightning/doc/PLUGINS.md

 }
 ```

-The hook is sparse on purpose, since the plugin can use the JSON-RPC
+The hook is deliberately sparse, since the plugin can use the JSON-RPC
 `listinvoices` command to get additional details about this invoice.
 It can return a `failure_message` field as defined for final
 nodes in [BOLT 4][bolt4-failure-messages], a `result` field with the string